Active support & practice leadership

 Does organisational culture matter in group homes?

-Research has shown that there is variability in the quality of life outcomes for people with intellectual disability who live in group homes.
-It has been identified that a key contributor to the quality of staff support and impact on quality of life outcomes is organisational culture.
-Therefore, a better understanding of organisational culture may contribute to developing strategies to improve service delivery and enhance the quality of staff support.
+Research has shown that there is variability in quality of life outcomes for people with intellectual disabilities who live in group homes.
+Organisational culture has been identified as a factor that influences the quality of staff support and quality of life outcomes.
+A better understanding of organisational culture in group homes could contribute to developing strategies that enhance service delivery and, in turn, quality of life outcomes.

-The aim of the study is to develop an instrument, The Group Home Culture Scale to measure organisational culture in group homes using a theory driven approach based on Bigby et al.’s (2012) dimensions of culture.
-The instrument is a valid and reliable tool that includes a 46 item self-report questionnaire which is designed to be completed by disability support workers and house supervisors.
+The first aim of the study was to develop a quantitative measure of organisational culture in group homes, named the Group Home Culture Scale.
+Its development followed a theory driven approach based on qualitative research conducted by Bigby and colleagues into group home culture.
+The Group Home Culture Scale is a self-report questionnaire, which was designed to be completed by disability support workers and frontline supervisors.

 Publications and presentations: